 Opening date for new exhibits to be announced.

 Our Permanent Collection

-Pomo Dance regalia researched and recreated by Ed Willie.
+Pomo dance regalia researched and recreated by Redbird Edward Willie.

-Reproduction of the Coast Miwok House and Granary (in outside courtyard)
+Reproduction of the Coast Miwok House and Granary (located outside the museum).